zhouwg/kantv/README.md

   | [SmolVLM2-256M](https://huggingface.co/ggml-org/SmolVLM2-256M-Video-Instruct-GGUF) | LLM | text + image (realtime-video-recognition) | Huggingface |
   | [Qwen2.5-Omni-3B](https://huggingface.co/ggml-org/Qwen2.5-Omni-3B-GGUF) | LLM | text + audio (MTMD) | Alibaba |

-- The [JZ's ggml-hexagon](https://github.com/zhouwg/ggml-hexagon) used in this project is probably the first open-source reference implementation of a specific llama.cpp backend for Qualcomm Hexagon NPU on Android phones.
-The backend type (Hexagon cDSP vs. generic ggml) is decided at build time, and the DSP-side thread count is automatically clamped based on the target SoC (e.g., 6 threads on Snapdragon 8Elite, 4 threads on Snapdragon 8Gen3).
-Its PP (prompt processing) and TG (token generation) performance comprehensively surpasses [Qualcomm's official implementation](https://github.com/ggml-org/llama.cpp/tree/master/ggml/src/ggml-hexagon) on Snapdragon 8Elite (aka 8Gen4); benchmark comparisons can be found [here](https://github.com/zhouwg/ggml-hexagon/blob/self-build-jz/docs/backend/jz-ggml-hexagon/ion-mempool-vs-perbuffer-analysis-20260713.md).
+- The [FastRPC-based ggml-hexagon](https://github.com/ggml-hexagon/ggml-hexagon) used in this project is probably the first open-source reference implementation of a specific llama.cpp backend for Qualcomm Hexagon NPU on Android phones.

+- This is a large-scale Android project built with Java and C++.
+It can be built entirely from the Linux command line without Android Studio, making it agent-friendly and well-suited for large language model companies to evaluate and benchmark the capabilities of their models.

 ### Software architecture of KanTV Android